tsmit291/express-introduction/01-calculator/README.md

 * When a user visits `/mult/9/3`, it should display 27
 * When a user visits `/div/9/3`, it should display 3

+### Debug

+As you build your Express apps, you will come across times when you need to inspect your code with `console.log`.

+Take a minute to go to your routes, and put a `console.log(req.params)`.
+Where does it come out?

+If you can't find your output, go back to your Terminal tab where you ran `nodemon` - your output will appear there.

 ### Add some logic

 Using dynamic route segments (path parameters), refactor your code to use only one route rather than 4 separate routes.